 Laparoscopic splenectomy is the removal or partial removal of the spleen.
 The purpose of the spleen is to remove old red blood cells and platelets.
 It also helps recognize and fight certain bacteria.
 The removal of the spleen can be done for a number of reasons, the most common due to injury, enlargement of the spleen making it fragile and more susceptible to rupture, or some forms of cancer.
 To diagnose problems with the spleen, your doctor may order the following tests:

 A traditional approach of open splenectomy is normally associated with trauma cases.
 When the procedure is not an emergent case or considered elective, then the laparoscopic method is preferred.
 Your surgeon will determine the best method for your optimum health.

 An appendectomy is the removal of the appendix.
 Appendicitis or inflammation of the appendix is the cause for an appendectomy.
 Classic symptoms of an inflamed appendix are pain, fever, and vomiting.
 Diagnosis is done through multiple types of tests including; blood and urine test, x-ray, ultrasounds and/or CT-scans.
 Typically the appendix is removed as a laparoscopic procedure.
 If the appendix has ruptured an open surgical procedure will be needed.

 Always discuss with your surgeon, the benefits and risks associated with any of these surgical procedures.
-To make an appointment for evaluation of your heartburn/acid reflux symptoms, call our office 844-858-5673.

 * Results may vary from person to person.